 When Pollination Of Pepper Plants Might Fail

-If you or your neighbors are using pesticides or chemicals in your yard, you may be repelling bees in the area.
+If you or your neighbors are using pesticides or chemicals in your yard, it might keep bees away.
 Try to eliminate pesticides from your yard.

 Even if you have plenty of bees in your yard, pollination can still fail.
 If the humidity is too high, the pollen will be sticky.
 As a result, the male part of the flower will not be able to release the pollen.